 Driving without an operator’s license (a.k.a.
 NOL) is a traffic offenses that may cover several scenarios.
 No Operators License is codified under North Carolina General Statute 20-35.
 The crime occurs when a person operates a motor vehicle on a public street or highway and they have done at least one of the following: 1) failed to obtain a license before driving; 2) failed to comply with the license restrictions issued to them by the DMV; 3) permit someone to drive the vehicle they own who they know to be unlicensed.
 All of the above actions are punished as Class 3 misdemeanors.
 A conviction under this statute will not result in the loss of your license.
 It will be reflected on your criminal record and your driving record.

 Hire the Criminal Defense Attorneys of Hatch, Little, & Bunn to protect you and your license.

 Your ability to get to work, provide for your family, and care for your loved ones often depends on your ability to drive.
 Our team understands the intricacies of these charges and handles charges arising out of Apex, Cary, Fuquay Varina, Garner, Holly Springs, Raleigh, Wake Forest, Wendell, or anywhere else in Wake County.
 We know how to keep you protected and on the road.
-Call 919-714-4306 or Contact the experienced attorneys of Hatch, Little & Bunn’s Criminal Defense Team today!
+Call 919-714-4306 or contact us online, the experienced attorneys of Hatch, Little & Bunn’s Criminal Defense Team can help!